 |---|---|---|---|---|

 The current pricing is on the public AWS Snowball pricing page.
 Rates vary slightly by region.
-The standard 10-day window includes the device service fee and covers the time from when the device arrives at the customer location to when it ships back to AWS.
-Extensions are billed per day.
-Data ingest into S3 is free; only the device service fee plus shipping applies.
+The job fee covers the included 15 days from when the device arrives at the customer location to when it ships back to AWS; days beyond that bill at $250 per day.
+Data ingest into S3 is free; only the job fee plus shipping applies.
+The 100 TB tier boundary matters for planning: a job that loads 101 TB costs $1,400 more than one that stays at 100 TB.

 Snowball Edge vs internet egress, decision matrix